Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 ![A map of where Beowulf takes part (img-semilarge)](images/entl_litges_beowulfmap.jpg)

-> Just ignore that red dashed line, I couldn't find a better map with the nice tribe names.

 There are elements of 2 different religions in Beowulf:

 - **Christian** elements:
   Such as God, humility, and trust in divine providence
 - **Pagan** elements
-  Such as extraordinary strength, courage, and fate Paganism (*heidendom*) is the term used to describe people in the Roman Empire with a polytheistic (multiple gods) religion
+  Such as extraordinary strength, courage, and fate
+  Paganism (*heidendom*) is the term used to describe people in the Roman Empire with a polytheistic (multiple gods) religion

 #### Literary terms